dotnetcadet/assimalign-js-packages/src/msal-capacitor-plugin/README.md

 ---

 ## MSAL Capacitor Plugin Methods & Types
-Below is a list of methods and return types that are expsode on both iOS and Web implementation.
-All types and methods replicate what is globaly accepted accross both platforms.
+Below is a list of methods and return types that are exposed on both iOS and Web implementation.
+All types and methods replicate what is globally accepted across both platforms.

 ### Methods
 ```ts